asolkar/dreamhost-api/README.md

 Introduction
 =============

-This is a library of classes that allows easy access to (Dreamhost Web Panel API via)[http://wiki.dreamhost.com/API] Ruby.
+This is a library of classes that allows easy access to [Dreamhost Web Panel API](http://wiki.dreamhost.com/API) via Ruby